yurrrets/borjomi/Arduino/libraries/MCP_CAN/README.md

 User can enable and disable (default) One-Shot transmission mode from the sketch using enOneShotTX() or disOneShotTX() respectively.

+To wake up from CAN bus activity while in sleep mode enable the wake up interrupt with setSleepWakeup(1).
+Passing 0 will disable the wakeup interrupt (default).

 Installation
 ==============
 Copy this into the "[.../MySketches/]libraries/" folder and restart the Arduino editor.